-The GV pumps are rugged, reliable dry vacuum pumps designed for general vacuum use
+The GV pumps are rugged, reliable dry vacuum pumps designed for general vacuum use ntroduction

 The pump is a three-stage, positive displacement rotary pump in which pairs of intermeshing rotors (mounted on common shafts) are held in correct phase relation by a pair of timing-gears.
-The timing-gears and the adjacent double-row angular contact ball-bearings are oil lubricated.
+The timing-gears and the adjacent double-row angular contact ball bearings are oil lubricated.

-The pump has lifting-bolts refer to Figure 1 (12) and is mounted on a robust frame (8).
-Fixing holes (9) in the frame can be used to secure the pump frame in its operating position.
+The pump has lifting-bolts (1) and is mounted on a robust frame (9).
+Fixing holes (10) in the frame can be used to secure the pump frame in its operating position.